NonCreature0714/asu_ser322_env_pta/README.md

 To run this stack, [install Docker](https://docs.docker.com/install/).

-In your directory for an SER322 project, with a `targets` directory, containing a WAR file.
+In SER322 project root directory, the one which contains a `targets` directory which containing a WAR file.

 ```bash
 $ docker-compose build